Fair Market Value (FMV): What Is It and How Do You Calculate It?

 How the appraisal process works

 An appraiser will compile their report based on observations from their visit and use data from comparable properties.
-When you order a report from an appraiser, keep in mind this typically would be for your information only; the buyer’s lender usually hires their own independent appraiser per their financing guidelines.
-However, your appraisal can give you expert insights about the fair market value of your home prior to the lender’s appraisal.
+When you order a report from an appraiser, keep in mind that this typically would be for your information only.

-Ways for an appraisal to go smoother
+Ways for an appraisal to go smoothly

 - Don’t be a helicopter owner: Appraisers don’t usually appreciate when you try to “help” them do their assessment by following them around and telling them all the valuable things about your home (though you and your agent can submit a list of renovations and upgrades with any accompanying receipts to help them make their report as accurate as possible).
 They’re also not interested in your collections inside the house that would be moved.